SverkerSbrg/openpyxl-templates/README.rst

 Welcome to openpyxl-templates!
 ==============================

 Openpyxl-templates is an extension to `openpyxl <http://openpyxl.readthedocs.io/>`_ which is intended to simplify reading and writing of excelfiles by formalizing their structure.
-The package is built around the ``TemplatedWorkbook``, which is a class based representation of an excel file.
-Worksheets are represented by the ``TemplatedWorksheet`` class which provides an interface for structured reading and writing of data.
+The package is built around the ``TemplatedWorkbook``, a class-based representation of an excel file.
+The workook is described by a number of ``TemplatedWorksheet``s which describe the individual sheets.
+The TemplatedWorksheet is an abstract base class for classbased representations of individual sheets.
+It provides an interface for reading and writing (including styleing) sheets.

-The ``TableSheet`` is the primary implementation of the TemplatedSheet, which provides an interface for reading and writing sheets with a single data table.
-It supports typed columns and several useful formatting shortcuts.
+The ``TableSheet`` is (currently) the only implementation of the TemplatedSheet.
+It allows the developer to easily read and write Data Tables.

 Github
     https://github.com/SverkerSbrg/openpyxl-templates